top of page

 West Foster Creek looking south.

-Bridgeport Hill Road is located well west of Upper Grand Coulee.
-Blue areas are digitally flooded to 730m, an elevation that some argue was reached by Glacial Lake Columbia.
-There's a more complicated history to the scouring of this landscape than the draining of a glacial lake at its highstand.
+Bridgeport Hill Road is located west of Upper Grand Coulee.
+Blue areas are digitally flooded to 730m, an elevation that some argue was reached by a flood-engorged Glacial Lake Columbia.
+There's a complicated history to the flooding and scouring of this landscape.

-Late Wisconsin rhythmites are inset into till-capped Miocene Ellensburg Fm.
+Late Wisconsin rhythmites are inset into ice-beveled and till-capped Miocene Ellensburg Fm.

 Soft sediment deformation (flame structures) occurs in places at the contact between Miocene sediments (oxidized sandstone of the Miocene Ellensburg Fm) and a Late Pleistocene boulder gravel.
 The gravel appears to have been rapidly-deposited by a flood.
-Atop the gravel lie a number of thin, gray beds that have characteristics from two different environments - both slackwater rhythmites and floodplain alluvium.
-Both boulder gravel and the thin beds occur together, forming a sloping bench inset into a bulkier Miocene foundation.
+Atop the gravel lie a number of thin, gray, horizontal beds that have characteristics consistent with two different environments - both slackwater rhythmites and floodplain alluvium.
+Both the boulder gravel and the thin beds occur together, forming a sloping bench inset into a bulkier foundation of Miocene sediments.

 This is the contact of interest.
 Not deformed here, but search around.
 You'll find something.

-Moving laterally along the contact between glacial and Miocene sediments we find gray, sheeted, sand-filled clastic dikes from above are found.
-So deformation at the same contact changes character within 100m (vertical dikes and soft sed def).
+Moving laterally along the contact between glacial and non-glacial Miocene sediments we find gray, downward-pinching, sheeted, sand-filled clastic dikes.
+Deformation along the same contact changes character over short distances.

 Ice of the Okanogan Lobe left boulders strewn about the landscape.
-A clastic dike descends into an oxidized sandstone layer (Ellensburg Fm).
+A clastic dike is seen here descending into an oxidized sandstone layer (Ellensburg Fm).

 The crossbedded fluvial sandstones, deposits of the ancestral Columbia River perhaps laid down near the confluence with paleo-Foster Creek, are composed of reworked gruss, stripped from the surface of deeply-weathered granitic bedrock common in the area around Bridgeport/Chief Joseph Dam (i.e. Colville batholith).
 Granite emerges to form mountains to the north and underlies the Columbia River Basalt to the south.
 A few steptoes can be found poking up through the basalt to the south and east.
 I don't think an older basalt occurs beneath the Ellensburg sediments at Bridgeport Hill Road.
 Sandstones and shales appear to rest directly on weathered pre-CRB bedrock.
 If so, the deposit is not not an interbed, though they would correlate to interbeds to the south.
 Recall, the CRBs thin markedly here, at their northern fringe, onlapping older rocks of the Okanogan Highlands.

-Frost cracks in till is found locally, products of a narrow periglacial zone that formed along the margin of the Okanogan Lobe.
+Frost cracks in till are found locally, products of a narrow periglacial zone that formed along the margin of the Okanogan Lobe.

-Boulders that have toppled out of the till now serve as hopping stones that provide safe passage across West Foster Creek.
+Boulders toppled out of the till now serve as hopping stones across West Foster Creek.

 A meter-tall waterfall spills over a knickpoint formed in firm, impermeable shale (not basalt).